helyx-org/commento-docs/getting-started/self-hosting/system-requirements.md

 #### Hardware requirements

-Commento is pretty lightweight, but we recommend having at least 512 MB of RAM and at least 30 MB of free disk space.
+Commento is pretty lightweight, but we recommend having at least 64 MB of free RAM and at least 30 MB of free disk space.
 This does not include the [requirements for running the PostgreSQL server](http://documentation.commvault.com/commvault/v11/article?p=3066.htm).
 You may, of course, choose to use a separate server or a cloud provider for the PostgreSQL database.

 Commento has been verified to be working on the following hardware architectures: `amd64`, `x86`